jared-skinner/jared-skinner.github.io/st-max/curriculum/4-5/index.md

 # 4/5 Curriculum

-Target 18 lessons: 9 for fall semester and 9 for spring semester
+(10 kids) - Looking forward to working with the 4/5th graders.
+Meeting weekly will give us the opportunity to spend a lot more time on building up skills.

 ## Goals

 ### Learn important skills

 * Word Processing
 * Presentations
 * Excel
 * Research
 * Scratch

 ### Understand how technology works

 * Artificial Intelligence
 * What's and App?
 * Binary

-### Understand how to use technology appropriately (Digital Citizenship)
+### Understand how to use technology appropriately

-* My Media Choices

-* Private and Personal Information

-* Our Online Tracks

-* Keeping Games Fun and Friendly

-* Finding My Media Balance

-* You Won't Believe This!

-* Digital Friendships

-* Is It Cyberbullying?

 * AI and Academic Honesty
+* Digital Citizenship

 ---

-## AI
+## Lessons - Fall

 ### [09/11 - Artificial Intelligence and Academic Honesty](ai_and_academic_honesty.md)